-We envision a just and inclusive world where outcomes are no longer predicted by race and where governments, institutions, organizations and communities work together to ensure that the conditions for health, safety, economic security and civic engagement are present for all people.
+We envision a just and inclusive world where outcomes are no longer predicted by race and where governments, institutions, organizations and communities work together to ensure the conditions for health, safety, economic security and civic engagement are present for all people.

 The following principles guide our approach to racial equity:

-- Systems Analysis: Understanding history, the distribution of power and resources, and the policies, systems and practices that create and perpetuate inequities is key to addressing the web of interconnected issues that inhibit people and communities of color from reaching their fullest potential.
+- Systems Analysis: Understanding history, the distribution of power and resources, and the policies, systems and practices that create and perpetuate inequities is key to addressing the web of interconnected issues that inhibit communities of color from reaching their fullest potential.